-• If a student disenrolls for any reason before the end of the school year, tuition will be required through and including the month of disenrollment.
+• If a student disenrolls for any reason after August 1st of each school year, tuition will be required through and including the month of withdrawal, plus an additional two months.
+See 9.5 for more details.

 9.2 CALCULATING TUITION FOR PARTIAL YEARS